Iced VoVo

-An Iced VoVo is a wheat flour biscuit topped with 2 strips of pink fondant flanking a strip of raspberry jam and sprinkled with coconut.
-It is a product of the Australian-based biscuit company Arnott's (now American-owned).
-Previously known as Iced Vo-Vo biscuits, the brand was first registered in 1906.
+An Iced VoVo is a wheat flour biscuit topped with two strips of pink fondant flanking a strip of raspberry jam and sprinkled with coconut.
+It is a product of the Australian-based biscuit company Arnott's.
+Previously known as Iced Vo-Vo biscuits, the trademark was registered in 1906.

-It’s one of very few biscuits that has remained exactly the same size as they were.
-The recipe and size hasn’t changed in over 100 years.

 On 24 November 2007, Australian Prime Minister Kevin Rudd made a light-hearted mention of Iced VoVos in his election victory speech, jokingly urging his team to have a strong cup of tea with an Iced VoVo before getting to work.
 This reportedly led to skyrocketing Iced VoVo sales, prompting Arnott's to send a shipping pallet of the biscuits to the Prime Minister's office in Canberra's Parliament House.

+Several limited edition Iced Vovo-inspired products have been released over the years.
+In 2017, Arnott's and Peters Ice Cream partnered to release an Iced VoVo ice cream.
+Iced VoVo-inspired ice cream was released again in 2026 by Coles.
+Iced VoVo-inspired hot cross buns were released by Coles in 2024 and 2026.
+Iced VoVo-inspired Tim Tams were released in 2026.

-A similar product (called Mikado) has been sold in Ireland by Jacob's since 1888.
-It has pink marshmallow instead of pink fondant.
+A similar product to Iced VoVo called Mikado has been sold in Ireland by Jacob's since 1888.